NethServer/ns8-kickstart/README.md

    Name your repo with `ns8-` prefix (e.g. `ns8-mymodule`).
    Do not end your module name with a number, like ~~`ns8-baaad2`~~!

-1. An automated initialization workflow starts: wait for its completion
+1. An automated initialization workflow starts: wait for its completion.
+   You can follow the run inside the "Actions" tab, the workflow is named "Initial commit"

+1. You can now clone the repository

 1. Edit this `README.md` file, by replacing this section with your module description

-1. Pull the initialization commit.
-It is now possible to remove `.github/workflows/initialize-repo.yml`

 1. Commit and push your local changes